How the Allez Sprint looked on day #1. The super thin, heavy, cheap and nasty rims had to be the first thing to go!

 Lightning bolt tape to match my lightning bolt tattoos.

 Gone are the days of old where you could just reach into your parts bin and make shit work.
 Everything is proprietary these days.
 Getting the S-WORKS Tarmac SL7 stem to fit on an Allez Sprint took a whole lot of fuckery, but we got there in the end!
-I needed a custom 3D printed spacer, the stem, a bat cable kit to attach the 2 brake lines to the stem, a stem cover plate kit and last of all (the bit I had forgotten and came in the mail today), a special top cap which the stem cover clips down on.
+I needed a custom 3D printed spacer, the stem, a bat cable kit to attach the 2 brake lines to the stem, a stem cover plate kit and last of all (the bit I had forgotten and came in the mail today), a special top cap which the stem cover clips down onto.

 Won’t lie.
 Would love to get it in the 6kg range with a lighter wheelset and some boutique weight weenie parts, but happy to have saved 1kg as is.

+The 1kg savings is massive and the electronic shifting is wild.
 The bike just feels SO fast.

 Before the upgrades I was just doing slow laps around Centennial Park, but on the shakedown ride I quickly realised that this thing now just eggs you on to ride harder and faster.
 It’s a night and day difference from my Canyon Grizl.
 The Grizl is super playful and fun, but the Allez… it’s trying to kill me!